 4) Respects the Trainer

-Although it’s good to have your own opinion on things and even better, to read widely and share with your trainer fitness knowledge that you possess, you can really piss your trainer off by insisting that your friend said that muscles turn into fats when you stop working out.
-By the way, muscles do not turn into fats, just in case you’re wondering.
+Although it’s good to have your own opinion on things and even better, to read widely and share with your trainer fitness knowledge that you possess, you can really piss your trainer off by insisting that your friend said that muscles turn into fat when you stop working out.
+By the way, muscles do not turn into fat, just in case you’re wondering.
 A personal trainer is an expert in the field of fitness so please give him the respect that he deserves.

 The next time you come across something doubtful that he says, do this.
-Listen carefully to what he says, go home and do your own research.
-If you come up with something that is scientifically proven and contradicts what he says, show the material to him and I’m sure he will be glad to have learnt something useful from you.
+Listen carefully to what he says, go home, and do your own research.
+If you come up with something that is scientifically proven and contradicts what he says, show the material to him, and I’m sure he will be glad to have learnt something useful from you.

 5) Is Willing to Change His/Her Lifestyle